Shoulder Pain in Senior Project Managers from Desk and Client Work

 This article is for educational purposes only and does not replace consultation with a licensed healthcare professional.

-Always seek professional medical advice for diagnosis and treatment of lower back arthritis or lumbar spondylosis.
+Always seek professional medical advice for arthritis diagnosis and treatment.

 Supplements such as Regenerix Gold should be used as part of a balanced diet and healthy lifestyle.

-Neck Arthritis and Cervical Spondylosis in Singapore: Relief for Office Workers
+Neck Arthritis in Singapore: Relief for Executives Using Multiple Screens Daily

 Frequently Asked Questions (FAQ)

-• Individuals with poor posture, previous neck injuries, or repetitive strain.
+• Individuals with previous neck strain or posture-related issues.

 3. What Are the Common Symptoms?